samdturner/PartnerSaver/README.md

 3. Dead Code Elimination
 4. Non-deterministic resolution

 By configuring webpack to apply a module loader to sass files, we can locally scope css and eliminate these scaling problems.
+PartnerSaver follows the rule of creating one .scss file per react component rule.
+This keeps the code base well organized and scalable.

 ```
 # client/webpack.client.base.config.js